WPManageNinja/wpsocialninja-docs/guide/facebook-feed/facebook-feed-date-range-social-feeds-wp-social-ninja.md

 ---
-title: "Facebook Feed Date Range | Social Feeds | WP Social Ninja"
+title: "Facebook Feed Date Range"
 description: ""
 ---

-# Facebook Feed Date Range | Social Feeds | WP Social Ninja
+# Facebook Feed Date Range

 With the **Show Posts Within a Date Range** feature, you have the ability to filter your **Facebook Feed** within a specified time period, making it easier to manage and display content based on your preferences.